-KGCMC compared the relative costs of recountouring and covering the pile versus consolidating it with one of the other surface facilities, and found that relocating the material to the surface tailings facility is the most economical and environmentally protective solution.
+Greens Creek compared the relative costs of recountouring and covering the pile versus consolidating it with one of the other surface facilities, and found that relocating the material to the surface Tailings Facility for co-disposal is the most economical and environmentally protective solution.
 The geotechnical feasibility of blending production rock with tailings was studied in 2005 (Klohn Crippen, 2005).
 The long term performance of the production rock and tailings blend will also depend on the geochemical performance of the blend.
-Therefore, geochemical studies will test the geotechnical-recommended blend ratios for chemical stability, metal leaching, and acid generation potential.
-For more information on the results of the co-disposal geotechnical and geochemical studies, see the 2007 Tailings and Waste Rock Annual Report.
+Therefore, geochemical studies have tested the geotechnical-recommended blend ratios for chemical stability, metal leaching, and acid generation potential.
+For more information on the results of the co-disposal geotechnical and geochemical studies, see the 2008 Tailings and Waste Rock Annual Report.

-Removal of Site E is to commense in late summer 2008 and is expected to continue for a two to three year span.
-KGCMC will use dedicated personnel and equipment for the project.
-KGCMC anticipates recovery of the underlying dewatered glacial till material originally placed at this site from the Mill backslope excavation.
+Portions of Site E are planned for removal in 2009 and will continue intermittantly for several years.
+HGCMC anticipates recovery of the underlying dewatered glacial till material originally placed at this site from the Mill Backslope excavation.
 This till material will serve to enhance the barrier layer performance of future reclamation capping efforts.
 Once the rock materials are removed, the till material will be assessed and consolidated/recontoured as needed.
-KGCMC expects to utilize the remaining Site E area for the storage of additional reclamation material, minimizing the need for future disturbances in other areas.
+HGCMC expects to utilize the remaining Site E area for the storage of additional reclamation material, minimizing the need for future disturbances in other areas.

-A total of 7,100 cubic yards of waste rock from Site E was hauled to the tailings facility to create a stabilizing berm in the Southeast II area in 2006.
-A portion (1 acre) of the Site E pile was covered in the Fall of 2006.
-The temporary geosynthetic cover was extended in October 2007 and will remain in place to reduce the moisture content of the waste rock in preparation for removal in 2008 (Figure 2.36).
+A total of 7,100 cubic yards of waste rock from Site E was hauled to the Tailings Facility to create a stabilizing berm in the Southeast II area in 2006.
+No material was removed from the site in 2008.
+A portion (1 acre) of the Site E pile was covered in the fall of 2006.
+The temporary geosynthetic cover was extended in October 2007 and will remain in place to reduce the moisture content of the waste rock in preparation for removal.
 Surface water and groundwater monitoring at the site continues.